 Consider, for example, the context of loss causation.
-Plaintiffs have the burden of establishing loss causation,108 and, as noted in Part I, courts have consistently concluded that the production of a reliable event study is a necessary prerequisite for plaintiffs to meet that burden.109 Thus the choice of the appropriate confidence level necessary for an event study is likely to be outcome determinative.110 Simply put, frauds that impact stock price below a certain magnitude, a magnitude that varies depending on stock price and volatility, simply are not actionable despite the fact that the economic impact of these frauds on the market and investors can be quite substantial.
+Plaintiffs have the burden of establishing loss causation, and, as noted in Part I, courts have consistently concluded that the production of a reliable event study is a necessary prerequisite for plaintiffs to meet that burden.
+Thus, the choice of the appropriate confidence level necessary for an event study is likely to be outcome determinative.
+Simply put, frauds that impact stock price below a certain magnitude, which varies depending on both stock price and volatility, simply are not actionable despite the fact that the economic impact of these frauds on the market and investors can be substantial.

-There is nothing inherently problematic in basing a determination of the appropriate confidence level on its expected effect on the incidence and outcome of securities fraud cases and, in turn on the effect of overall litigation levels and success rates on investors and the capital markets.111 An extensive literature debates the merits of securities fraud litigation and questions whether the existing legal standards adequately balance the benefits of deterring fraud and compensating injured investors against the cost of frivolous litigation and the systemic burdens imposed by litigation.
-Our claim is simply that the choice of confidence level plays an important role in that balance and should therefore be informed by these considerations rather than being treated as some kind of exogenously-
+There is nothing inherently problematic in basing a determination of the appropriate confidence level on its expected effect on the incidence and outcome of securities fraud cases and, in turn, on the effect of overall litigation levels and success rates on investors and the capital markets.
+An extensive literature debates the merits of securities fraud litigation and questions whether the existing legal standards adequately balance the benefits of deterring fraud and compensating injured investors against the cost of frivolous litigation and the systemic burdens imposed by litigation.
+Our claim is simply that the choice of confidence level plays an important role in that balance and should therefore be informed by these considerations rather than being treated as some kind of exogenously determined scientific truth.

-107 We note that use of event studies is primarily in the context of private litigation as, to date, most event studies have been directed to the elements of reliance and loss causation.
-Our observations apply to government enforcement actions, however, although to a more limited degree.
-See, e.g., SEC v.
+B. The SEC is Best Positioned to Make the Choice of Confidence Level e.g., SEC v.
 Berlacher, 2010 U.S. Dist.
-LEXIS 95759, 21 (E.D.
-Pa) (rejecting SEC's insider trading case based on event study by plaintiff's expert asserting that size of stock price movements in responses to disclosures reflected typical market volatility and resulting conclusion that disclosures were not material); United States v.
+LEXIS 95759, at \21 (E.D.
+Pa.
+Sept.
+13, 2010) (rejecting SEC's insider trading case based on event study by defendant's expert asserting that size of stock price movements in responses to disclosures reflected typical market volatility); United States v.
 Ferguson, 584 F. Supp.
-2d 447(relying on event studies to calculate size of the loss caused by defendants conduct for purposes of criminal sentencing).
+2d 447, 448 (D. Conn.
+Oct.
+31, 2008) (relying on event studies to calculate size of the loss caused by defendants' conduct for purposes of criminal sentencing).